CY83R-3X71NC710N/Secure-SSH-Server/README.md

 # How To Use?
 Make the script executable and run the script, then use a desired ssh client like termius.
 Press ctrl c to destroy the server.
+Select your user if you want persistance, find out using "whoami" and then edit the script to not change the password